zerotohero-dev/zerotohero-web/content/highlights/issue-0008.md

 ![Unearthly Beats --- The music is on forever!](/images/2021/07/Screen-Shot-2021-07-02-at-5.22.59-PM.png)

-Unearthly Beats --- The music is on forever!

 If you want to **get in the zone** while coding, designing, developing, hacking...
 [Tune in to Radio Zero to Hero on Twitch](https://twitch.tv/VadidekiVolkan).